 Background & Overview

-Gender Journeys Day was born out of a need local providers and community members identified as participants in the Stanford Hawai‘i Gender-ECHO Program.
-The Hawai‘i G-ECHO Program is a collaboration between Stanford University School of Medicine and local providers in Hawai‘i to increase knowledge and awareness of gender-affirming care for keiki.
+Gender Journeys Day was born out of a need local providers and community members identified as participants in Stanford Medicine’s Hawai‘i Gender ECHO Program.
+The Hawai‘i G-ECHO Program is a collaboration between Stanford School of Medicine and local providers in Hawai‘i to increase knowledge and awareness of gender-affirming care for keiki.

 G-ECHO’s aim is to provide training and learning opportunities for medical and behavioral healthcare providers.